KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_shadow_archetypes_yaldabaoth_satan_lucifer_ahriman.md

 Light without love becomes distortion.

----

-✧ **4.
-Ahriman — The Archetype of Hardening & Material Fixation**
+## Ahriman — The Archetype of Hardening & Material Fixation

 In Zoroastrian metaphysics, Ahriman is the force of:
 - stagnation